jameshanlon/jameshanlon.github.io/content/python-processor.md

                 caption='Python overheads measured in various benchmarks, from [1].') }}

 There has been significant work on tackling (2) the language implementation.
-Prominent examples include: [PyPy][pypy], an alternative implementation that includes a just-in-time (JIT) compiler to dynamically optimise common code paths; and [Cython][cython] and [Nuitka][nuitka] that translate Python to C for static compilation.
-Approximately, these approaches acheive speedups not larger than a factor of 10.
+Prominent examples include:
+[PyPy][pypy], an alternative [optimised][pypy-opt] implementation written in Python that includes a just in-time (JIT) compiler to dynamically optimise common code paths;
+[Cinder][cinder] is Meta's internal performance-optimised version of CPython that includes various performance optimisations and a per-method JIT;
+[Cython][cython] translates Python to C/C++ for static compilation and execution in the CPython runtime environment;
+[Nuitka][nuitka] is similar to Cython, as a compiler from Python to C, using the CPython interpreter as a library;
+And not forgetting CPython itself has an active project led by Microsoft and Guido van Rossum called [Faster CPython][faster-cpython] to explore performance optimisations.
+Approximately, these approaches achieve speedups of up to an order of magnitude when compared to the standard CPython implementation.

-It is worth noting that where the previous examples optimise Python as a general-purpose language, some approaches such as [Codon][codon], [Numba][numba] and [Triton][triton] compile subsets of Python into machine code for host or accelerator devices, eliminating the runtime overhead altogether.
+Where the previous examples optimise Python as a general-purpose language, some approaches such as [Codon][codon], [Numba][numba] and [Triton][triton] compile subsets of Python into machine code for host or accelerator devices, eliminating the runtime overhead altogether.
 These approaches can achieve speedups of the order of 100 times for serial execution.
-They do however focus on accelerating numerical computations and therefore sidestep the difficulties of statically-compiling dynamic features such as naming, large integers and data structures, which are much more challenging.
+They focus however on accelerating numerical computations and therefore sidestep the difficulties of statically-compiling dynamic features such as naming, large integers and data structures, which are much more challenging.

 Within the scope of (1) optimising the application, a significant issue preventing the use of parallelism is Python's [Global Interpreter Lock